Xephen20/Features-OpenCV/README.md

 # Features from OpenCV

-- IntelRealsense frame graber and TensorFlow object detection with pretrained model from hub
+- IntelRealsense frame graber and TensorFlow object detection with pretrained coco model
 - Example Alghoritms like operations on shapes, measuring
 - Camera and Robot coordinates system calibration